A call to healing, wholeness, and God-given purpose.

 Start Living Fully

-Healing Through Words
+Healing Through Poetry

-WHAT IS CLINICAL POETRY GROUP THERAPY?
+WHAT IS HEALING THROUGH POETRY GROUP?

-Poetry therapy is an evidence-informed clinical modality that uses the written and spoken word — reading, writing, and sharing poetry — to help individuals process emotions, build self-awareness, and work toward measurable therapeutic goals.
+This poetry group experience uses the written and spoken word — reading, writing, and sharing poetry — to help individuals process emotions, build self-awareness, and work toward measurable therapeutic goals.

 In this group, poetry becomes the bridge between what you feel and what you can finally say out loud.